mattmezza/jump/readme.md

 Usage
 ===

-What follows is the output of `todo help`, accessible at any time.
+What follows is the output of `j -h`, accessible at any time.

 ```